Nike Baseball Clinic Fairfield University Fairfield, Connecticut

-NIKE Baseball Camps is excited to host camp at Fairfield University.
-At camp, campers will refine their skills, work hard, and have fun!
+NIKE Baseball Camps is excited to host this clinic at Fairfield University.
+Campers will refine their skills, work hard, and have fun!
 Fairfield University also hosts a NIKE Softball Camp.

 "Each day campers will leave with new skills learned and an enjoyment for the game of baseball.
 Our experienced coaches instructing at the camp will give a solid fundamental base for your son to improve to the next level of the game."